 The Great Nandi: The Nandi within an elaborately worked Nayak Mandapam is massive and striking.
 The Nandi is 12 feet high, 19.5 feet long and 18.25 feet wide.
 The Nandi is a monolith weighing about 25 tons and the stone is said to have come from a bed of Gneiss at the foot of Pachaimalai near Perambalur.
 Another version is that the stone was brought over from the bed of the River Narmada in the north.

-Every month, the day on which the ruling star is Satabhishag is treated as a festival as that was the ruling star at the time of Rajaraja’s birth.
-The other festival is Krittika day in the month of Karttika (also spelt as Kartik).
+Every month, the day on which the ruling star is Satabhishag is treated like a festival as that was the ruling star at the time of Rajaraja’s birth.
+The other festival is Krittika day in the month of Karttika (also spelled as Kartik).

 Air: The nearest airport is at Trichy (65-km).

 Rail: There is a railway junction in Thanjavur.
 It is well connected with Trichy, Chennai, Madurai, and Nagore.